 Find out more about Angelia, and her charity: -www.angelfoundation.co.uk email:

 She passes the Baton to: Paula Powell of Sphere Hospitality

 Miss Angelia Christian a UK resident returned to Jamaica, the country of her birth, for the first time in over twenty years, on October 20th last year for vacation with her two daughters.
 While on vacation at a north coast resort, Miss Christian, affectionately called ‘Angel’ by friends, had an unfortunate experience that has today inspired a £10,000.00 mission dedicated to the purchase of well needed medical equipment for the St. Ann’s Bay Regional Hospital.

-On the 24th of October, her daughters Holly and Petra Christian, ages 12 and 16, had an accident at the hotel’s swimming pool and were rushed to the St. Ann’s Bay Regional Hospital for emergency care.
+On the 24th of October, her daughters, ages 12 and 16, had an accident at the hotel’s swimming pool and were rushed to the St. Ann’s Bay Regional Hospital for emergency care.
 Miss Christian was surprised at how quickly the doctors responded and the skill and competency displayed by them.
 “I want to commend in particular Dr. Tameka Henry who was absolutely fantastic.
 Sister Carmen Marsh- Smith was also lovely.
 The staff was very polite and well mannered” expressed Miss Christian.

 She was particularly impressed at the level of care demonstrated with the limited resources.
 “I met with the CEO, Mr. Keith Richards and discussed the hospital and its needs.
 The staff at the hospital do a good job in very challenging circumstances”, she commented.